 - (i) Pre-license costs: Pre-licence costs are expensed in the period in which they are incurred. - (ii) Licence and property acquisition costs: Licence and property acquisition costs are capitalized as exploration and evaluation assets. - (iii) Geological and geophysical costs: Geological and geophysical costs are expensed in the period in which they are incurred. - (iv) Exploration and evaluation costs: All costs incurred directly attributable to an exploration well (drilling, testing and evaluating for technical feasibility and commercial viability of extraction) including appraisal and any directly attributable general and administration costs and share-based payments are initially capitalized as exploration and evaluation assets.
 If hydrocarbons are not found, the accumulated exploration costs are written off as a dry hole.
 If hydrocarbons that may be capable of commercial development are found, subject to further appraisal activity that may include the drilling of further wells, the costs shall continue to be carried as exploration and evaluation assets.
 All such carried costs are subject to regular technical, commercial and management review to confirm the continued intent to develop or otherwise extract value from the discovery.
 When this is no longer the case, the costs are written off or impaired.
 If technical feasibility is demonstrated and commercial reserves are discovered, then the carrying value of the relevant exploration and evaluation asset will be reclassified as a development asset into the cash generating unit to which it relates, but only after the carrying value of the relevant exploration and evaluation asset has been assessed for impairment and, where appropriate, its carrying value adjusted.
 If technical feasibility and commercial viability have not been achieved in relation to the exploration and evaluation assets appraised, all other associated costs are written down to the recoverable amount in profit or loss. - (v) Development and production assets: Expenditures for development and producing assets including the costs of drilling development wells and the construction of production facilities are capitalized under development assets after technical feasibility and commercial viability of producing hydrocarbons has been demonstrated.
 Development assets are transferred to producing assets when they are put in use.
-After recognition as an asset, development and producing assets are carried at cost less any accumulated depletion and impairment losses. - (vi) Farm-outs: The Company may enter into agreements to transfer a portion of its interests in oil and gas properties to third parties.
-Proceeds from these arrangements are first deducted from any exploration and evaluation, development and producing assets recorded for the assets and any excess is recognized as other income.
+After recognition as an asset, development and producing assets are carried at cost less any accumulated depletion and impairment losses.

-(g) Other property, plant and equipment
+(f) Other property, plant and equipment

 Other property, plant and equipment include buildings, office equipment, furniture and fixtures, and vehicles.
 These costs were initially recorded at historical cost less accumulated depreciation and impairment losses.
 Initial costs include expenditures that were directly attributable to the acquisition of the asset.
-The costs of the day-to-day servicing of the equipment were recognized in profit or loss as incurred.

-(h) Depletion and depreciation
+(g) Depletion and depreciation